ordina-jworks/ordina-jworks.github.io/_posts/2019-02-27-vue-with-typescript.md

 }
 ```

-This means that we will have a \$i18n property available and 5 different functions.
+This means that we will have a `$i18n` property available and five different functions.
 If you would use a different i18n library, you will have most of these things also readily available.
-For example vue-i18next defines \$i18n as:
+For example vue-i18next defines `$i18n` as:

 ```typescript
 declare module "vue/types/vue" {